swrzalek/laravel-vue-aib/README.md

 ## 1. Specification
 ### 1.1.
 Description
 #### 1.1.1.
 Name
-Nazwa ogólna: WordsCoach - web flashcards
+Long name: WordsCoach - web flashcards
-Nazwa krótka: WordsCoach
+Short name: WordsCoach

 #### 1.1.3.
 Characteristic
 Aplciation is build on top of Laravel Framework with Vue.js, main idea was to transfer physical flash cards into online flashcards.